-Transport mode allows the HSM hardware to be removed from the host system PCI bus without causing a board removal tamper condition.
+Transport mode allows the HSM adapter to be removed from the host system PCI bus without causing a board removal tamper condition.
 A board removal tamper will remove all sensitive material from the HSM, including the HSM configuration, keys and certificates.
+When applied to ProtectServer Network HSM or ProtectServer Network HSM Plus, Transport Mode prevents a tamper event from occurring when the tamper key is turned to the tamper position, or the tamper button is pressed.